Theale Green School: House system

-Benyon house is named after the Benyon family who own the nearby Englefield estate and the land on which the school was built.
+Benyon is named after the Benyon family who own the nearby Englefield estate and the land on which the school was built.
 The house's mascot is a lion.

-Hunt house is named after John Hunt, Baron Hunt (1910–1998), the leader of the 1953 British Everest Expedition.
+Hunt is named after John Hunt, Baron Hunt (1910–1998), the leader of the 1953 British Everest Expedition.
 The house's mascot is a tiger, which represents strength and determination.

-Piper house is named after John Piper (1903–1992) who donated a number of his prints to the school.
-Piper was introduced to the school by Geoffrey Eastop, whose wife was the head of the art department.
+Piper is named after John Piper (1903–1992) who donated a number of his prints to the school and who was introduced to the school by Geoffrey Eastop, whose wife was the head of the art department.
 The house's mascot is a dragon named Spike.

-Scott house is named after Peter Scott (1909–1989).
+Scott is named after Peter Scott (1909–1989).
 The house's mascot is an eagle.

-There are many competitions between these four houses, including rugby, football, netball and hockey tournaments, as well as the annual sports day.